Tuscany, what to pack?

 □ Completely disconnect the power supply of the PC cables

-□ Unplug the phone cable from the modem and from the fax (again to avoid damage from lightning and thunderstorms)
+□ Unplug the phone cable from the modem (again to avoid damage from lightning and thunderstorms)

 □ Enter the voice mail